-Genesis predicted Israel's enslavement in a foreign land and their departure with great possessions (Gen. 15).
+Genesis predicted Israel's enslavement in a foreign land and, "the nation whom they serve I will judge; afterward they shall come out with great possessions" (Gen. 15:14).
 Moses recorded the departure of the Jews from Egypt.
 The New Testament writers and even Jesus Christ affirmed various particulars (John 6:49-51).
 Timothy Mahoney interviewed key Egyptologists and others to discuss the long-noticed parallels (including often by the famed linguists who first translated the hieroglyphics) between Egyptian literature and the Exodus, including the Ipuwer Papyrus, the Berlin Fragment, the Brooklyn Papyrus, the Merneptah Stele, and the Amarna Letters.
 Evidence from Egyptian literature was presented by Brad C. Sparks at the scholarly 2013 Exodus Conference at the University of California San Diego documenting ancient Egyptian writings which parallel details of the Exodus, highlighting especially the parallels immediately noted by the scholars who translated the hieroglyphics and first published these significant historical records.
 This evidence will make up the second half of RSR's List of Evidence for the Exodus, which will continue here...

 - The Ipuwer Papyrus Highlights: First, consider a few of his observations...